-Ravens are dispatched every Tuesday morning carrying message orders from the week and weekend before.
+Ravens are dispatched every Friday, carrying message orders from the week and weekend before.
 Domestic messages will be delivered by USPS First-Class Package Raven which takes approximately 3 days.
 International Ravens hop aboard USPS First-Class Package International services.

-If you require a rush order, please contact me directly.
+If you require a rush order, or need to guarantee that your order arrives by a specific date, please contact me directly.